 Compensation and Benefits:

-We are proud of our designation by Mogul as a Top 100 Workplace with the Best Benefits in 2021!
+We are proud of our designation by Mogul as a Top 100 Workplace with the Best Benefits, and by Forbes as one of America’s best small employers!
 We value work-life balance and a family-friendly atmosphere with flexible scheduling.
 We want you to be able to integrate work and personal life with attention to your self-care, so that your work schedule is not depleting.
 We offer benefits so you feel restored and fueled through the day and week.

 We offer these supports to help manage your mental, emotional, and physical health:

 - Paid time off: Vacation that starts off at three weeks accrual, unlimited wellbeing (this time can be used for physical, spiritual, emotional, cultural, religious or financial wellbeing for yourself, a partner, or family member – including pets), 10 holidays, and 3 floating holidays

 - We close down for a paid winter break between December 25 to January 1 to recognize end of-year stress, and time for reflection, rejuvenation, and spending time with family.